How to perform the 30 30 30 Hard reset for routers and modemsPosted March 15, 2017, 3:46 p.m. by Jonathan

 Second: Perform the 30-30-30 sequence

-- When router is powered on, press and hold the reset button for 30 seconds.
+- When a router is powered on, press and hold the reset button for 30 seconds.

 - While still holding the reset button pressed, unplug the power of the router and hold the reset button for another 30 seconds